View Anthony Cedio's Obituary on TheDay.com and share memories

 |

-Uncasville - Anthony Cedio, 69, of Uncasville, husband of Barbara Salvador Cedio, died Tuesday, Mar.
-26, 2019, at Hartford Hospital after a brief illness.
-Mr. Cedio was employed at the Electric Boat Company in Groton in the transportation department.
+Uncasville - Anthony Cedio, age 69, of Uncasville, passed away Mar.
+25, 2019, at Hartford Hospital surrounded by his family following a brief illness.

+Mr. Cedio was born Dec.
+6, 1949, the first born of Anthony Cedio and Dorothy Bump Cedio both of who predeceased him.
+He was also predeceased by an infant brother James Cedio.

+He graduated from Fitch Senior High School in 1969 and enlisted in the United States Army.
+He was employed by Electric Boat in Groton and retired in Sept.
+2013 after 41 years of service.

+Mr. Cedio married the former Barbara Susan Salvador on Nov.
+4, 1972, and fathered two sons, Anthony Cedio, III and Sean Roger Cedio.
+He has three grandsons, Brandon Nol Cedio, Zachary Nol Cedio, and Jarrett Lawson Cedio; one granddaughter, Rylei Alyzabyth Cedio; one step granddaughter, Kate Lyn Nol; and one step-grandson Devlyn Hensley.
+He is also survived by one brother, Michael Cedio; three sisters, Margery Bergeson, Jody Hammon, and Sherry Pangelinan; six nieces and five nephews.

 Calling hours are from 7 to 9 p.m.
-Sunday, Mar.
-31, 2019, at the Thomas L. Neilan & Sons Funeral Home, 12 Ocean Ave., New London.
-The funeral will assemble at 11:15 a.m. on Monday and proceed to a Mass of Christian Burial to be celebrated in St. Joseph Church at noon.
-Interment will follow in ST. Marty Cemetery.
-A full obituary will be published in Friday's edition of The Day.
+Sunday at the Thomas L. Neilan & Sons Funeral Home, 12 Ocean Ave., New London.
+The funeral cortege will meet at 11:15 a.m. on Monday, Apr.
+1, 2019, to proceed to a Mass of Christian Burial to be celebrated at noon Monday in St. Joseph Church.
+Interment will be in St. Mary's Cemetery.
+Condolences may be shared on Anthony's memorial page at www.neilanfuneralhome.com.